Integration of Oral and

 Patients living in rural areas often have a primary care provider; however, they are less likely to have an established “dental home.”
 Given the many ties between oral health and systemic health including links to diabetes, cardiovascular disease, and pregnancy outcomes, leaving oral health out of overall health can make it challenging to manage and treat chronic disease.

-In an effort to address oral health disparities in rural areas, the DentaQuest Institute developed the Medical Oral Expanded Care (MORE Care) Collaborative.
+In an effort to address oral health disparities in rural areas, the DentaQuest Institute (now the DentaQuest Partnership for Oral Health Advancement) developed the Medical Oral Expanded Care (MORE Care) Collaborative.
 Initially piloted in South Carolina, the collaborative was expanded in 2016 to include Colorado and Pennsylvania.
-The DentaQuest Institute, in partnership with State Offices of Rural Health, works with Rural Health Clinics (RHCs) to integrate and coordinate oral health into primary care.
+The DentaQuest Partnership, in coordination with State Offices of Rural Health, worked with Rural Health Clinics (RHCs) to integrate and coordinate oral health into primary care.

 MORE Care Participating Rural Health Clinics

-Participating Rural Health Clinics have learned how to incorporate oral health risk assessments and oral health self-management goals into their practice.
+Participating Rural Health Clinics learned how to incorporate oral health risk assessments and oral health self-management goals into their practice.
 They have also integrated fluoride varnish, which can help to prevent dental caries, or cavities.
-In efforts to coordinate care, participating RHCs make referrals to local dental offices.
+In an effort to coordinate care, participating RHCs make referrals to local dental offices.
 Dental offices receiving these referrals are asked to return a dental treatment report to the RHC.

 Rural Health Clinics currently participating in MORE Care include: